image credit: times.com

-Haile Selassie led Ethiopia through the twentieth century, becoming the most iconic leader the country has ever known in the course of his career.
+His Imperial Majesty Haile Selassie I led Ethiopia through the twentieth century, becoming the most iconic leader the country has ever known.

 In the 1930s, the new Italian regime under Benito Mussolini invaded Ethiopia a second time, vowing to avenge the defeat at Adwa some forty years before.

 Selassie mobilized the Ethiopian army and deployed his troops in the north to repel the invasion.
 In October 1935, Italy attacked in force from the north, advancing into Ethiopia from her colony in Eritrea.